ipod825/vim-netranger/README.md

 8. Press `<Cr>` to set vim's cwd to the directory of the file under cursor (also applies to the first line, i.e. the current directory).
 This is very useful if you've expanded a directory and want to open an nvim terminal to run a script in the subdirectory.

 ### File Rename
 1. Press `i` to enter edit mode.
 You can freely modify any file/directory name in this mode.
+Note that after pressing `i`, you are in normal mode, you need to press `i` again to enter insert mode.
 2. Note that in this mode, you can't delete file by deleting lines (you can't add file either).
 3. After you are done, back into normal mode (i.e. press `<Esc>` or whatever mapping you prefer), then press `<Esc>` again.
 All files will be renamed as you've modified.